Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 Varying the macromolecular charge ratio has a greater effect at lower salt concentrations, since the heterotypic electrostatic interactions play a more significant role under these conditions.
-When the polyanion is in sufficient excess (below charge ratios of approximately \nicefrac{1}{2}:1 PLL:pNS) at salt concentrations below \SI{0.5}{M} NaCl, we observed coexistence of pNS-enriched droplets with pNS+PLL coacervate gels (Fig.~\ref{fig:PD}C).
-Such three-phase coexistence is not surprising given that both pNS droplets, in pNS-only solutions, and kinetically arrested coacervate gels, in macromolecularly charge-matched pNS+PLL solutions, can form under these salt conditions.
+When the polyanion is in sufficient excess (below charge ratios of approximately \nicefrac{1}{2}:1 PLL:pNS) at salt concentrations below \SI{0.5}{M} NaCl, we observed coexistence of the dilute phase with two distinct dense phases: pNS-enriched droplets and pNS+PLL coacervate gels (Fig.~\ref{fig:PD}C).
+Such three-phase coexistence is not surprising given that these salt conditions independently allow formation of both pNS droplets (in pNS-only solutions) and kinetically arrested coacervate gels (in macromolecularly charge-matched pNS+PLL solutions).
 Frequently, we found that the gel forms a layer encasing a larger pNS-enriched droplet, suggesting that the coacervate gels have a lower interfacial tension with the dilute solution and thus preferentially coat the droplets.
 Moreover, the direct contact between the droplets and coacervate gels under these conditions suggests that complete wetting is thermodynamically favored, which is likely due to the presence of pNS in both phases.
-By contrast, the phase behavior of mixtures with excess polycation (2:1 PLL:pNS) at \SI{0.5}{M} is similar to the phase behavior of charge balanced systems (Fig.~\ref{fig:PD}D).
-The same kinetically arrested morphologies were observed down to a macromolecular charge ratio of \nicefrac{1}{2}:1 PLL:pNS at \SI{0.25}{M} NaCl.
+By contrast, the phase behavior of mixtures with excess polycation (2:1 PLL:pNS) at or below \SI{0.5}{M} (Fig.~\ref{fig:PD}D) is similar to that of charge balanced systems (Fig.~\ref{fig:intro}G), showing kinetically arrested gel morphologies.